belowlab/IMMerge/README.md

 # IMMerge

 ## Required packages and versions
-1. This project is built with python 3.7.x and below packages: (python 3.9 and 3.10 are also verified to work)
+1. This project works with python 3.7 and above.
+Below packages are needed:
+	* python modules:
 	  * pandas 1.3.3
-	* bgzip 0.4.0
 	  * xopen 1.4.0
+	* Commandline tool:
+	  * bgzip (Can be downloaded from https://github.com/samtools/htslib)
 2. Packages that might need manual installation: pandas, bgzip
 	1. To install missing packages use: ```pip install package_name```
-	2. For example: ```pip install bgzip```
+	2. For example: ```pip install xopen```

 ## Arguments
 1. The program is designed to be used in command line with user input flags and values.